Instructions for Authors

 Results and Discussion

-In the part Results and Discussion data obtained on the basis of observation and conducted experiments should be interpreted.
+In the part Results and Discussion, data obtained on the basis of observation and conducted experiments should be interpreted.
 In the comment of the results, references should be quoted at the end of the paper, providing the comparison between the obtained results and previous knowledge of the certain area.

 All relevant items achieved in the researched area should be mentioned in the conclusion.

-Acknowledgements should contain the title and the number of the project, that is the title of the programme within which the paper was written, as well as the name of the institution which financed the project or programme.
+Acknowledgements should contain the title and the number of the project, that is, the title of the programme within which the paper was written, as well as the name of the institution which financed the project or programme.
 It should be placed between the conclusion and references.

 The References section should contain only papers cited in the main text.
 The paper cited in the text should contain the last (family) name and the year.
 If the citation is comprised of one author, it is stated as Jalikop (2010) or (Jalikop, 2010).
 When the citation is comprised of the two authors it is stated as Sadras and Soar (2009) or (Sadras and Soar, 2009).
-If more than two authors are cited, after the last (family) name of the first author, the abbreviation ''et al.'' is given, and then the year.
+If more than two authors are cited, after the last (family) name of the first author, the abbreviation ‘et al.’ is given, and then the year.
 This citation is stated as Lehrer et al. (2008) or (Lehrer et al., 2008).
 If more than one paper are cited simultaneously for a certain problem, they should be listed chronologically.
 A large number of cited papers out of brackets should be separated by comma (,) and if in brackets, by semicolon (;).
 If two or more papers of the same author are cited, they must be listed chronologically (1997, 2002, 2006, etc.).
-If a certain author appears several times for the same year, the letters are added (2005a, b, c, etc.).
+If the same author is cited several times for the same year, the letters are added (2005a, b, c, etc.).
 The citations of personal communication and unpublished papers should be avoided, except that it is an absolute necessity.
 Such citations should appear in the text only as (Brown, personal communication), and not in the list of References.

 Gvozdenović, S., Saftić Panković, D., Jocić, S., Radić, V. (2009): Correlation between heterosis and genetic distance based on SSR markers in sunflower (Helianthus annuus L.).
 Journal of Agricultural Sciences 54:1-10.